hpkv-io/zustand-multiplayer/README.md

 - ✅ `sharedSettings` - synchronized across all users - will be persisted/synced
 - ✅ `userPreferences` - local to each user - Won't be persisted/synced

 ### 🔧 Granular Storage - Reduce Conflicts in Collaborative Apps

 Multiplayer uses a granular storage scheme that defines how nested state is stored and synchronized.
 Instead of treating entire objects as single units, it breaks down nested structures into individual storage keys, avoiding unnecessary conflicts for collaborative editing.

+The `zFactor` option controls the depth level for granular storage, allowing you to optimize performance based on your data structure:

+- **zFactor: 0**: Basic granularity - Each of top level properties of state are stored as a separate unit
+- **Lower zFactor (1-2)**: Fewer storage keys, larger update payloads, less storage operations
+- **Higher zFactor (3-10)**: More granular storage, smaller update payloads, more storage operations

+**Choosing the Right zFactor:**
+- **Use lower zFactor** when properties in an object are usually changed together (e.g., user profile fields that update as a form)
+- **Use higher zFactor** when properties change independently (e.g., individual todo items in a todo list that different users might edit)
+- Consider your collaboration patterns: If multiple users edit different parts of the same object simultaneously, use a higher zFactor to minimize conflicts

 `multiplayer` allows [immer style](https://immerjs.github.io/immer/) state updates to conveniently changing only part of the state which is intended to be changed.